CerrenRichards/IUCN-Threats/README.md

 # Extracting IUCN threat data and IUCN Red List Categories using `rredlist`
 ## Tutorial Contents
 This repository contains an R tutorial to extract species threat data from the [IUCN Threat Classification Scheme](https://www.iucnredlist.org/resources/threat-classification-scheme).
-It also contains the code to extract the [IUCN Red List Categories] (https://www.iucnredlist.org/).
+It also contains the code to extract the [IUCN Red List Categories](https://www.iucnredlist.org/).

 **Note - Because threats and categories are updated through time, they may change in the future.**